State of Washington Tourism Conference

 Discounts: SWT member and partner organizations are eligible for a $50 discount when registering.
 Subsidized pricing and scholarships are also available.
 To learn more, please email michelle@stateofwatourism.com.

 - Spokane Uncovered Walking Tour: Discover Spokane’s rich history, art, and architecture on a guided walking tour through downtown.
-This experience weaves together the city’s Indigenous heritage, its railroad boom, and the innovations shaping its future.

 Conference Program